kamal953/ThreatFusionAI/README.md

 # ThreatFusionAI
-A project to change Traditional method of AI + CSF integration
+A project to change traditional method of AI + CSF integration